 Most mechanical engineers are not even aware of where they can get jobs.

 The Automobile industry manufactures two-wheelers, three-wheelers, passenger cars, commercial vehicles, and many more.
-The automobile industry is growing year on year and creating more jobs.
+The automobile industry is growing year after year and creating more jobs.

 Below listed are India’s top 5 automotive industry clusters where mechanical engineers can find jobs right from entry-level to experienced technical and management professionals.